basnijholt/nijho.lt/content/post/mindroom/index.md

 ## 1. The problem: your AI is trapped in apps

-I've been obsessed with AI agents for a while now.
+Programming is my biggest passion in life.
+I've been actively involved in open source for over ten years now, maintaining [40+ installable packages](https://github.com/basnijholt) across Rust, Python, and JavaScript.
+Some of these have over 100,000 users; others have exactly one—me.
+I mention this because it matters for what comes next: when AI coding tools arrived, I didn't start from zero.
-As I wrote about in my [agentic coding post]({{< ref "/post/agentic-coding" >}}), AI has completely transformed how I work.
-I regularly build full features or entire projects [from my phone]({{< ref "/post/agentic-mobile-workflow" >}})—including [Matty](https://github.com/basnijholt/matty), a Matrix CLI client I built from bed at midnight because I needed a way for my agents to communicate.
+As I wrote about in my [agentic coding post]({{< ref "/post/agentic-coding" >}}), AI has completely transformed how I work—I regularly build full features or entire projects [from my phone]({{< ref "/post/agentic-mobile-workflow" >}}).

 But one thing kept bugging me: every AI tool is a silo.
 ChatGPT knows you in one tab, Claude knows you in another, your Slack bot knows you in a third.